rurban/ctl/README.md

 ## Iterators and Ranges

-The special iterator objects created by `begin`, `end` and returned by `next`, `advance` contain return the current and the end position for ranges and have more iterator specific fields contained within.
+The special iterator objects created by `begin`, `end` and returned by `next`, `advance` contain the current and the end position for ranges, 3 vtable methods, and have more iterator specific fields contained within.
 Thus they are fat and safe iterators.

-Previous versions of the ctl (_with version numbers < 2020_) had different heavier and incompatible iterators, initialized by `each`.
+Previous versions of the ctl (_with version numbers < 202000_) had different heavier and incompatible iterators, initialized by `each`.
 Our iterators are as in the STL initialized with `begin` or `end`, and for ranges with `range`.
 Now they are compatible with the STL and are safer.

-We also support for certain algorithm methods generic iterators as 2nd range, abstracting different containers.
+We also support for certain algorithm methods **generic iterators** as 2nd range, abstracting different containers.
 So we can insert a vector into a deque, or use a mixed set algorithm with different container types.
 They are denoted as `GI*`, generic iters, and can be simply casted from container-specific iterators.